Eassy-vacuum/Arduino-base2/README.md

 **To Do:**

-must add **some interrupt for fast exit form Clock loops and fix error of LCD Corrupting situation in clock Loop.**
+Must add **some interrupt for fast exit form Clock loops and fix error of LCD Corrupting situation in clock Loop.**

-Thanks to the following people (ordered by name):
+**Thanks to the following people (ordered by name):**

 * My Mother
 * Abrisham Chi